KoStard/HermesCLI/design_documents/prefills_design.md

 ## 3. Solution: Implement Prefills as a New Context Provider

 We will implement prefills as a new context provider, which fits well with the existing architecture of Hermes and allows us to leverage the current context provider loading mechanisms.
+Implement get_dependent_context_providers, which should return a list[(str, str)], with first value being the key and second value being the initialisation string, same as it's when the user adds context from CLI.
+The front matter in the markdown should be like this as well, without any additional complexities.
+The base class should be modified of context providers with default implemented of get_dependent_context_providers returning empty list.
+During the load phase of the context provider, the prefills context provider should load the markdown files with the prefills with all the details.

 ### Pros:
 - Seamless integration with the existing context provider system